HHS/simpler-grants-gov/documentation/analytics/usage.md

 ### Export data and run reports

-If want to run reports with the most recent data from GitHub, the easiest way to do it is to first create the `data` directory in analytics folder then run with the `make sprint-reports-with-latest-data`.
+If want to run reports with the most recent data from GitHub, the easiest way to do it is to run `make sprint-reports-with-latest-data`.

 That should result in something like the following being logged to the command line: